ERS-HCL/form-validation-angular/README.md

 ## Using the project

-Download the registration folder and install the required packages and run the application.
+Download the Registration folder and install the required packages and run the application.

 ### Installing